OMARAMO77/simple_shell/README.md

-simple_shellwq
+simple_shell  project done by Omar ACHKIR and Annacolleta Mtetwa

-UNIX command interpreter project done by Omar ACHKIR and Annacolleta Mtetwa
+Simple UNIX command interpreter

 Tasks
 0. Betty would be proud